aknot242/f5xc-lab-mcn-practical/labapp/app/markdown/welcome.md

 ### **Customer Edge**

 The CE in the UDF deployment will registered with the <strong><a href="https://f5-xc-lab-mcn.console.ves.volterra.io/" target="_blank">lab tenant</a></strong>.
 CEs on first launch update software and, often, their OS.
-This can be very time consuming ~20 min from when the CE is booted.
+This can take ~20 min from when the CE is booted.

-This lab app includes an indicator of the CE's status along with the site name in the navigation pane.
+This lab app includes an indicator of the CE's site name and status in the navigation pane (👀 look to the left).
-The **site name** is needed when configuring the load balancer advertise policy.
+The **site name** is needed when configuring the load balancer's <strong>advertise policy</strong>.

 <div style="height:25px"></div>

 ### **Account Provisioning**

-Check the email used to launch your UDF deployment for a "welcome" or password reset email to the <strong><a href="https://f5-xc-lab-mcn.console.ves.volterra.io/" target="_blank">lab tenant</a></strong>.
+Check the email used to launch your UDF deployment for a <strong>welcome</strong> or password reset email from the <strong><a href="https://f5-xc-lab-mcn.console.ves.volterra.io/" target="_blank">lab tenant</a></strong>.
-Update your password and log into the tenant.
+Update your password to log into the tenant.

 <p float="left">
 <a href="https://f5-xc-lab-mcn.console.ves.volterra.io/" target="_blank">